Digital transformation: Barriers

 There are multiple common barriers that digital transformation initiatives, projects and strategies face.
 One of the main barriers is change management, because changes in processes may face active resistance from workers.
 Related to change management is the miscommunication between workers, which can lead to implementation delays or even complete project failure.
 Some companies are unable to develop a realistic cost projection due to a too optimistic view of the process.
 Companies may have legacy systems in place, which can lead to integration difficulties with new systems.
 Within organizations there may also be a lack of resources, top management support, workers' skills, commitment, collaboration and vision.

 Some company cultures can struggle with the changes required by digital transformation.

 Enablers

 In addition to the several barriers to digital transformation, there are also numerous enablers of digital transformation.
 The primary enablers are organizations' resources and capabilities, workers' skills, technologies and culture.
 The aforementioned enabler "Organizations resources and capabilities" refers to the ability of an organization to adapt to contemporary issues arising in the business environment, as well as their capabilities in the field of data analytics.
-In regards to "Workers' skills", workers must be able to develop valuable insights with the use of data, have significant emotional intelligence and effectively part-take in the development of new products.
+Regarding "Workers' skills", workers must be able to develop valuable insights with the use of data, have significant emotional intelligence and effectively partake in the development of new products.
 Thirdly, technology is also a vital enabler of digital transformation.
-Companies can benefit from having access to artificial intelligence, data analytics softwares and effective usage of social media.
+Companies can benefit from having access to artificial intelligence, data analytics software and effective usage of social media.
 Lastly, "Culture" pertains to the extent the organizational culture is data-driven and the quality of the top management support and engagement within the corporation.